-\descr{Key findings.} In sentiment analysis of Reddit posts mentioning alternative social networks, Voat received both positive and negative sentiment with Gab showing both the highest positive sentiment and the highest negative sentiment.
-The two distributions are not significantly different which is a sign that users liked Gab as an alternative as much as they prefered Voat.
-On the other hand, Voat was mentioned more often, with more prompts to fellow users to join Voat.
-The sentiment analysis of Voat posts mentioning Poal, Parler, Gab, and GA.win after Voat's shutdown announcement revealed that Poal received the most mentions on Voat.
-Parler had the highest percentage of posts indicating positive sentiment on Voat.
-The distributions of sentiment towards the mentioned alternatives were found to be significantly different from each other, except for Poal and GA.win, as well as Parler and Gab.
+\descr{Key findings.} On Reddit, posts mentioning Voat received both positive and negative sentiment, with Gab showing both the highest positive sentiment and the highest negative sentiment.
+The two distributions are not significantly different, which indicates that users liked Gab as an alternative as much as they preferred Voat.
+On the other hand, Voat was mentioned \emph{more often}, prompting users to join Voat.
+After the Voat shutdown announcement, Poal was the most mentioned alternative, exhibiting as much favor as GA.win.